 TRANSFER TO RESERVES

-An amount of Rs.
-200 lakhs has been transferred to General Reserves and an amount ofRs.1918.56 lakhs is retained in the Statement of Profit & Loss.
+The Company has transferred Rs.
+200 Lakhs to General Reserves during the year and anamount of Rs.
+3491.59 lakhs is retained in the Statement of Profit & Loss.

 The paid-up capital of the Company as at 31.03.2020 stood at Rs.
-45822000.
-During theyear under review the Companyhas not made any fresh issue of shares.
+45822000/- dividedinto 4582200 equity shares of Rs.
+10/- each.
+During the year under review the Companyhas not made any fresh issue of shares.

-TRANSFER OF UNCLAIMED DIVIDEND TO EDUCATION AND PROTECTION FUND
+TRANSFER OF UNCLAIMED DIVIDEND TO EDUCATION AND PROTECTION FUND: